Unboxed-Software/solana-course/content/permanent-delegate.md

       bobAccount,
       mint,
       carolAccount,
-      carol, // Owner - whoever has authority to transfer tokens on behalf of the destination account amountToTransfer,
+      carol, // Owner - whoever has the authority to transfer tokens on behalf of the destination account amountToTransfer,
       decimals,
       undefined,